harshsharaff/Foodify/README.md

 Simplify your food search!
 This Google Gemini-powered chatbot streamlines recipe searches, offering personalized suggestions and tips.
 Easily navigate back and forth to explore diverse options, tailored to your tastes and dietary needs.
-Say hello to effortless culinary inspiration
+Say hello to effortless culinary inspiration!

 Features: